Kieran McKenna: Ipswich's inspirational manager in the words of his players

-Leif Davis, Wes Burns and Omari Hutchinson tell Sky Sports what it's like to play under Kieran McKenna, as Ipswich stand on the cusp of reaching the Premier League Watch Ipswich vs Huddersfield live on Sky Sports from 11.30am on Saturday; kick-off 12.30pm.
+Leif Davis, Wes Burns and Omari Hutchinson tell Sky Sports what it's like to play under Kieran McKenna, after Ipswich seal promotion to the Premier League.

 "It's not our job to dream, it's our job to do."

-Even then, despite them sitting in third place in the table, promotion looked an awful long way off.

-Now, with just a point needed at home to all-but relegated Huddersfield on the final day of the season on Saturday - live on Sky Sports from 11.30am; kick-off 12.30pm - to seal second spot, Ipswich Town, their fans, and the manager, can begin to dream.

-Here, some of his key personnel tell us about McKenna, the man who has Ipswich on the cusp of back-to-back promotions and a first return to the Premier League for the Tractor Boys in 22 years... (while we also spare a word for the gaffer on his players, too...)
+Here, some of his key personnel tell us about McKenna, the man who has taken Ipswich back to the Premier League with back-to-back promotions after 22 years away... (while we also spare a word for the gaffer on his players, too...)

 "From day one when I walked in the door he told me he'd help me to improve my game, and he has done massively, going forward and defensively," Leif Davis told Sky Sports back in November.